joxyle-jhon/JoxyleJhon-ePortfolio/README.md

 - **Responsive Design**: Optimized for viewing on all devices, including desktops, tablets, and mobile phones.
 - **Showcase Section**: Highlights projects with descriptions, links, and media.
-- **Professional Profile**: Includes a personal bio, skills, and contact information.
+- **Professional Profile**: Includes a personal bio, tech stacks, skills, and contact information.
 - **Interactive Elements**: Smooth scrolling, animations, and interactive navigation for an engaging user experience.
 - **Customizable**: Easy to update content and add new projects.